 Art and Design A Level is for people who enjoy creating works of art and have a talent for doing so.
 The syllabus is very broad, which enables students to focus on virtually any aspect of art including painting and drawing, printmaking, sculpture and alternative media (photography, textiles, video, installation and graphics).
 Students will be required to work in one or more of the disciplines.
 Any combination of disciplines is permitted.

-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-We would also expect a student to have GCSE Art at C (grade 5) or above, or Level 2 BTEC Art and Design at Merit or above.
-If you do not have a GCSE or BTEC in Art, you will need to show evidence of your artistic commitment through a portfolio of work to the course leader.
+Specifically for Art you will need to have GCSE Art at grade C (grade 5) or above OR Level 2 BTEC Art and Design at Merit or above.
+If you do not have a GCSE or BTEC in Art, you will need to show evidence of your artistic commitment through a portfolio of work.

 The first year (AS Level) is divided into two components.
 In September, the theme of the first component is chosen by the student and work begins.
 The second is set by the examining body (AQA) and starts in early February, with practical project work, followed by a 10-hour practical exam in which a final piece, or pieces, are produced.

 Students gather mainly visual resources, and are shown how to undertake different forms of art and develop responses to those visual resources as well as how to evaluate and modify their own work.
 Students will create sketchbooks/portfolio of practical artwork.
 Students' work should include experimentation with materials and techniques, development studies and final outcome(s) for each component.